 Do you want to lose weight?

 If the main reason you exercise is to manage your weight you need to add NEAT to your daily quota.
-Plus the hour in the gym won’t make up for the rest of the day sitting – it’s important that we be as active as possible during each day.
+Plus the hour in the gym won’t make up for the rest of the day sitting – it’s important that we’re as active as possible during each day.
 Increasing your NEAT adds up to some pretty impressive calorie burning without you even stepping forth in a gym or running in the rain.
 And because these are seemingly small steps it makes it easier for weight management in the long term.
 WIN!

-5 Ways to Increase NEAT
+5 Ways To Increase NEAT

 1. Play with your kids or grandkids